evgeni/die-welt.net/posts/2020/12/systemd-+-selinux.md

 .. title: systemd + SELinux = 🔥
 .. slug: systemd-+-selinux
 .. date: 2020-12-11 18:11:30 UTC
-.. tags: english,linux,software,foreman,selinux,systemd
+.. tags: english,linux,software,foreman,selinux,systemd,planet-debian
 .. category:
 .. link:
 .. description:
 .. type: text
 -->

 Okay, getting a title that will ensure clicks for this post was easy.
-Now comes the hatd part: content!
+Now comes the hard part: content!

 When you deploy [The Foreman](https://theforeman.org), you want a secure setup by default.
 That's why we ship (and enable) a SELinux policy which allows you to run the involved daemons in confined mode.